alan-turing-institute/data-safe-haven/docs/software-package-whitelist-policy.md

  - enhance the presentational features of the programming language (e.g. for producing plots, notebooks, articles, websites), or
  - enhance the usability of the programming language or development environment (e.g. RStudio, PyCharm).

-# Package request & review procedure
+## Package request/review procedure

 1. A user requests a package by completing the [software package request form](software-package-request-form.md), including responses to the following questions:

   - Is this package the mostly widely supported for the intended purpose?
   - What will you be able to do with this package that you can't currently do?
 What alternatives are there?
   - What risks to data integrity/security might arise from including this package or its dependencies?

-2. A Turing safe haven administrator reviews the request according to the terms of the [whitelisting policy](#policy).
+2. A member of the Turing safe haven administrators team reviews the request according to the terms of the [whitelisting policy](#Policy).

 3. The reviewer adds their decision (accept/reject) to the form and notifies the user who made the request.
   - If the decision is to reject, the reviewer must include an explanation.
 Any subsequent request for the same package should address the specific concern raised.
   - If the decision is to accept, the reviewer forwards the request/review document to the data provider, who has the opportunity to question and/or overturn the decision.

 4. If approved, and no objection is received from the data provider, the package is added to the Tier 3 package whitelist.